ARM-software/AVH/DoxyGen/simulation/src/using.md

 VHT_Corstone_SSE-300_Ethos-U55 -help
 ```

-The FVP models can be configured using the option *-f FILE* that specifies a *config-file*.
-The available *config-file* options can be listed with the option *-l*.
+The FVP models can be configured using the option `-f FILE` (or `--config-file FILE`) that specifies a file with additional configuration parameters for the target model.
+The available configuration options can be listed with the option `-l` (or `--list`).

 # Usage Examples {#Example}